bootstrapworld/curriculum/lessons/inequalities2-compound/langs/en-us/slides.md

 {layout="Investigate"}
 # Solutions and Non-Solutions of Compound Inequalities {style="font-size:22pt"}

+Open @starter-file{inequalities-compound}.

-Open @starter-file{inequalities-compound}, read the code carefully and click run to see the graphs you've just considered.
+Read the code and click run to see the graphs you've just considered.

-This starter file includes two special functions.
+This starter file includes two special functions...

 ---
 {layout="InvestigateC"}